 Does Patreon withhold any taxes from my payments?

 No – Patreon doesn’t withhold anything (aside from our fees) from your funds earned on Patreon.
-We are obligated to add, collect, and remit sales tax and VAT on top of some pledge, but those funds are not calculated anywhere as ‘earnings’.
-You can see your gross earnings by visiting the Statements section of your Taxes dashboard.
+We are obliged to add, collect and remit sales tax and VAT on top of some pledge, but those funds are not calculated anywhere as ‘earnings’.
+You can see your gross earnings by visiting the Documents page of your Payouts section.

 How does Patreon calculate my gross earnings?

-Your gross earnings for a given year will be available in the Statement section of your Taxes dashboard.
+Your gross earnings for a given year will be available in the Documents page of your Payouts section.

 What is the W-9 Form?